randovania/randovania/docs/New Game.md

 - Randovania: We make sure your game is included in all Randovania changes.
 - You: Work towards the game reaching stable.

-We're happy to support new games by doing our part, but since that has a cost, that we don't want to be doing forever, there are some expectations regarding time frames:
+We're happy to support the addition of new games by sharing what we know, but too much investment pulls our time from core projects so we have some expectations regarding time frames:

 ### Active Development